 Shatter is created with extraction methods using butane and other solvents such as hexane, isopropyl, or carbon dioxide to separate essential compounds such as cannabinoids and terpenes from plant material.

 Shatter weed can be broken into pieces and appears glass-like in color and texture.
-The potent THC and other chemical compounds, such as cannabidiol (CBD), extracted from marijuana plant matter in this product produce strong euphoric and intoxicating effects.
+The potent THC and other chemical compounds, such as cannabidiol (CBD), extracted from the cannabis plant matter in this product, produce strong euphoric and intoxicating effects.

 Shatter may be used in a vaporizer, vape pen, or water pipe, a process commonly referred to as “dabbing.”